 Owing to various advantages of Linux over other OS both in the phase of development and deployment, Linux is widely used in many platforms.

-Linux comes with incredible support through developer communities, helping the beginners to pick up the basics easily.
-Here are a few examples of the applications of Linux in the day to day environment.
+Linux comes with incredible support through developer communities, helping beginners to pick up the basics easily.
+Here are a few examples of the applications of Linux in the day-to-day environment.

-Mindmajix Linux training provides fundamentals of Linux, along with a hands-on working guide for installation, integration (with Windows), configuring, monitoring and maintaining a Linux server and more.
-It also emphasizes on topics like security and customization.
+Mindmajix Linux training provides fundamentals of Linux, along with a hands-on working guide for installation, integration (with Windows), configuring, monitoring, and maintaining a Linux server, and more.
+It also emphasizes topics like security and customization.

 It ensures a dedicated learning experience with certifications upon course completion.

-Some of the salient features of Mindmajix Linux training course are:
+Some of the salient features of the Mindmajix Linux training course are: